 Web-based scheduling tools should provide business owners with smart insights on their team’s organization, based on collected statistics.
 For instance, the software can identify members that were overworked or underworked and suggest changes to their schedules.
 It should also provide managers with financial reports, HR statistics, and real-time data comparison.
 These reports are usually visualized in graphs, diagrams, and infographics.

 Some businesses require a certain number of employees to be always present in the workplace.
 For instance, an open restaurant should have at least one chef in the workplace, while hospitals have strict standards about the number of doctors and nurses on call.
-Scheduling software must keep track of these requirements and remind team managers to add more employees in case of understaffing.
+Automated scheduling software must keep track of these requirements and remind team managers to add more employees in case of understaffing.

 Scheduling tools should also keep track of legal restrictions — the Labor Code requires team managers to arrange not more than three night shifts in a row to a single worker as well as no more than seven consecutive workdays.

-Web-based scheduling tools offer various levels of functionality complexity.
+Web-based scheduling software offer various levels of functionality complexity.
 Some of them are only limited to scheduling and monitoring while others integrate task management features.
 Let’s take a look at steps of building a basic scheduling software design that allows a reasonable level of detail in time tracking.

 It’s the feature that allows adding new events to employee calendars, managing their activity, and keeping track of logged-in hours.
 A scheduler allows settings regular shift intervals — a day, week, months, and provide a view on workers who are assigned to a certain task, location, and time.
 The interface is typically a calendar that can be customized and shared, similar to Google Planner.